randolf.ca 1.00

 bool is_null () noexcept

-Indicate whether this line is non-existent, which means there is no text and no EoL sequence.
+Indicate whether this line is non-existent, which means there is no text and no detected EoL sequence.
 This is less than an an empty() string when it confirms that there literally are no characters at all.

 size_t length (const bool include_eol=false) noexcept